-The Black trail is 2.5 miles long but also has a shorter loop available.
+The Black Trail is 2.1 miles long but also has a shorter loop (1.2 miles) available.
 The trail takes hikers through a forest of mixed hardwoods and many exposed rocks.
 The dolomitic limestone bedrock near the surface is part of the Niagara Escarpment which underlies all of Door County and forms the rock ledges of nearby Cave Point.

-Hike and learn about the plants and animals of Whitefish Dunes.
+Hike and learn about the history, plants, and animals of Whitefish Dunes.
 This 1.5-mile interpretive trail will introduce you to some of the treasures this special area has to offer.
-Follow Byron, the brachiopod, on his adventure along the interpretive trail.
-Byron represents a one-footed clam-like creature that lived here millions of years ago.
-Fossil remains of brachiopods and other fossils of that era can be found throughout Door County.
+The trail gets its name from fossil remains of clam-like brachiopods that can be found throughout Door County.

 - Walk out onto the rock shelf shore to enjoy one of the most beautiful views in all of Wisconsin.

-- Rest on the Leopold bench and listen for songs of the ovenbird and American redstart.
+- Rest on a Leopold bench and listen to songs of the Ovenbird and American Redstart.

 - The steep forested dunes in this area are the highest dunes on the western shore of Lake Michigan.

-The Clark Lake Spur trail extends to the shore of Clark Lake from the Green/Yellow trail.
+The Clark Lake Spur Trail extends to the shore of Clark Lake from the Green/Yellow trails.

-The Red trail is 2.8 miles long but also has a shorter loop available.
+The Red Trail is 2.4 miles long but also has a shorter loop available.
 The trail takes hikers to "Old Baldy," the tallest dune in the park, which rises 93 feet above lake level.
 Old Baldy has an observation platform, for views of Lake Michigan and Clark Lake.
 A boardwalk and stairs lead to the top.